 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I am trained and have extensive experienced in bereavement counselling.
+I am trained and have extensive experienced in bereavement counselling and addictions.